aliexpressru/memcached/README.md

 - `key` : the entry key to store value for
 - `value` : the value to store under specified key
-- `expirationTime` : the absolute expiration time for the key-value entry
+- `expirationTime` : the absolute expiration time for the key-value entry.
+If not set or set to `TimeSpan.Zero` or `TimeSpan.MaxValue`, cached value never expires
 - `token` : the cancellation token
 - `storeMode` : the mode under which the store operation is performed